strebel/politic-policy/marijuana.md

 40% to community public, social, and behavioral health programs that include:
 * community mental health treatment programs
+* **Why** - Police and Emergency rooms should not be the first line for citizens that are homeless or suffering from mental illness.
 * programs that aim to curb teen drug and acholo abuse
-* ..
+* **Why** - not why needed, it's common sense.

 40% to the Pre-K thru 12 education budget
-* split evenly among all state school districts
+* split on an weighted scale among all state school districts, favoring the poor districts
+* **Why** - Make sure the districts serving the most at risk youth get the most help
 * ..

 10% to a new Public University tution assitance program